olezhaku/IDsC/README.md

 IDsC is an Android utility for applying device identity profiles on rooted Android devices.

 The app lets you select a predefined device profile and apply device identity-related system properties.
+It can also expose the selected profile name over MTP when the Xposed module is enabled.

 ## What It Does

 - Provides a bundled catalog of Android device profiles
 - Applies the selected profile
+- Changes the MTP device name through LSPosed/Xposed
 - Updates device-related values such as:
   - build fingerprint
   - model name